release-engineering/redhat-repository-validator/README.md

 Tool configuration can be changed in `wolf-validator-config.xml` file and it contains some examples already.

+#### How to add whitelist/filter ?

+Into each validator is injected file filter (interface `IOFileFilter`), which allow to skip selected files.
+By conventions, filter beans have id like validator name with suffix filter, for example `checksumValidatorFilter`.
+These filter beans can be redefined in external configuration file, see examples in xml or groovy `fooValidatorFilter `.

 #### How to add remote repository ?

 Remote repository can be added via command line options `-rr`, for example `$ wolf-validator -rr file://foo-repository`.